Arielle0222/Arielle0222.github.io/_pages/about.md

 I am an aspiring **high-tech engineer with a vision to become an expert in software-based automobile repair.** My goal is to contribute to creating a future in software-driven automobiles where seamless mobility allows everyone to travel without worry, ensuring a world free from accidents.

-People say *"there are more people with courage in the world than geniuses."* Yeah.
+People say *"There are fewer courageous people in the world than geniuses."* Yeah.
 Unfortunately, I consider myself to have any extraordinary talents.
 Instead, I believe in the ability to take on challenges without hesitation.
 Therefore, I aspire to grow from a small tree into a thriving forest.

 You may have noticed, ***“From Tree to Forest”*** is not only the philosophy of this blog but also the guiding principle of my life journey.